KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_004_ScenesNodes.md

-# Scenes, nodes, cameras and animations
+# Scenes and nodes forming the scene structure

 ## Scenes

-The [`scene`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-scene) is the entry point for the description of the scene that is stored in the glTF.
-When parsing a glTF JSON file, the traversal of the scene structure will start here.

 There may be multiple scenes stored in one glTF file, but in many cases, there will only be a single scene, which then also is the default scene.
 Each scene contains an array of `nodes`, which are the IDs of the root nodes of the scene graphs.
 Again, there may be multiple root nodes, forming different hierarchies, but in many cases, the scene will have a single root node.